DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Experimental Details

 \subsection{Implementation Details}

-For the purpose of pose estimation, we have utilised the OpenPose \cite{cao2017realtime} model because of its ability to detect multi-person poses.
+We have utilized OpenPose \cite{cao2017realtime} model for pose estimation, as it is able to detect multi-person poses.
 Additionally, the computational time for the OpenPose is not dependent on the person count in the video, which makes it beneficial for real-time pose estimations.
 When selecting important keypoints, we set weights as follows; [``right wrist", ``left wrist", ``right elbow", ``left elbow", ``right hip", ``left hip", ``right knee", ``left knee", ``right ankle", ``left ankle", ``neck"] = [1, 1, 0.8, 0.8, 1, 1, 1, 1, 1, 1, 1].
 For the implementation of our machine learning models, we use the scikit-learn library.
 For random forest, we build 100 decision trees with Gini-impurity measure.
 For K-nearest neighbors, we take $k=5$.
 We set number of estimators to 100 for AdaBoost classifier.
 For decision tree classifier, Gini-impurity measure is used with no max depth.
 Other parameters are set to default for all classifiers.
-All the experiments in this work have been performed in Google Colab platform.